idfyed/sample-php-app/README.md

 # Idfyed PHP sample application

-A PHP based web application implementing an integration with the Idfyed service to authenticate users using the Idfyed Me digital ID.
-Even though this example focuses on using the Idfyed Me Digital ID, implementations that use alternate ID:s such as Bank ID or Telia will be very similar and the authentication example is relevant in those cases as well.
+A PHP based web application implementing an integration with the Idfyed service to authenticate users using the Idfyed digital ID.
+Even though this example focuses on using the Idfyed Digital ID, implementations that use alternate ID:s such as Bank ID or Telia will be very similar and the authentication example is relevant in those cases as well.